tonyfujs/ddhconnect/vignettes/contributing_content.md

 resp_update_resource <- update_resource(nid = resource_nid, body = resource_json)
 ```

-Note that the functionality to search for resources is not available currently.
-So you can search for the dataset that the resource is attached to and get the node ids of the attached resources using `get_resource_nid()`.
+Note that the functionality to search for resources is currently unavailable.
+Instead, search for the dataset that the resource is attached to and get the resource node ids using `get_resource_nid()`.
+You can find an example in the above code snippet.

 ------------------------------------------------------------------------